VoronDesign/VoronUsers/printer_mods/jeoje/4.3_Inch_Touchscreen_Mount/README.md

 ## Installation
 1. Attach the screen to the mount using 4 x M2.5 screws that were included with the screen
    1. Ensure the screen slid as high on the mount as possible
-2. Slide the faceplate onto the screen from the bottom, ensuring the sides remain latched behind the PCB
+2. Slide the faceplate onto the screen from the bottom (for switchwire from top), ensuring the sides remain latched behind the PCB
+3. Fasten the mount
+   1. 2.4
-3. Fasten the mount to the bottom extrusion in place of the spec LCD/mount
+      1. Fasten the mount to the bottom extrusion in place of the spec LCD/mount
-   1. You may need to leave the screen screws slightly loose to ensure the M3 screws clear it.
+      2. You may need to leave the screen screws slightly loose to ensure the M3 screws clear it.
 Ensure to tighten afterwards.
+   2. Switchwire
+      1. Screw the mount at the same grill position as the 12864 display
 4. Slide the faceplate up until it is flush to the extrusion
 5. Optional: Secure the faceplate with (2) 2 x 10 self tapping screws through the tabs on each side
 6. Connect your DSI cable